jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 To be successful, cultivate attitudes of self-respect, pride in your contribution to your workplace, dedication to your job, cooperation with your employers and coworkers, desire to do the job right, personal integrity, responsibility, and accountability.
 Wherever you are working, you are working for yourself.
 You are committed to excellence at your job because you're committed to 100 percent integrity, no matter what you're doing.

-There is no Job Charming.
+As with relationships, there is no "Job Charming".
 You need to do a lot of soul-searching, risk taking, experimenting, and challenging of old beliefs in order to move forward into jobs with higher pay and high integrity.

 Seeking the highest pay possible has nothing to do with the "more is better" mentality.
 If money = life energy, then by increasing your income you increase the amount of life available to you.
 # Step 8: Capital and the crossover point
 ![image](images/crossover-point.png)
 Each month, apply the following formula to your total accumulated capital and record the result on your Wall Chart:

-capital * safe withdrawal rate = monthly investment income
+**capital * safe withdrawal rate = monthly investment income**

 When your monthly investment income line on your Wall Chart "crosses over" your expenses line, you "cross over" into Financial Independence.